n-roz/11-take-heed/README.md

 ## Contributors & Questions

-A big thank you to my TAs, AskBCS, my tutor, and my classmates for trying to help me figure this out!
+A big thank you to my TAs, AskBCS, my tutor Melanie Blower, and my classmates for trying to help me figure this out!